Key Quote

 Technique 2 — UNRELIABLE NARRATOR / SELF-JUSTIFICATION

 Jekyll writes his confession retrospectively, knowing the full horror of what Hyde became.
-Yet his description of the first transformation is suffused with nostalgia (a sentimental longing for the past) — he cannot help recalling the pleasure even as he confesses the crime.
-This makes Jekyll an unreliable narrator (a narrator whose account cannot be fully trusted): his confession is simultaneously truthful and self-serving, honest and evasive (avoiding full disclosure).
+Yet his description of the first transformation is suffused with nostalgianostalgia — a sentimental longing for the past — he cannot help recalling the pleasure even as he confesses the crime.
+This makes Jekyll an unreliable narratorunreliable narrator — A narrator whose account is potentially biased, incomplete, or self-serving: his confession is simultaneously truthful and self-serving, honest and evasiveevasive — Tending to avoid commitment or self-disclosure; deliberately vague.

 The passive constructions — 'I FELT younger' rather than 'I BECAME worse' — maintain Jekyll's distance from moral responsibility.
 He describes sensations, not choices.
-This grammatical evasion mirrors his psychological evasion: even in his final statement, Jekyll frames himself as the passive experiencer of transformation rather than its active agent.
+This grammatical evasiongrammatical evasion — Using passive or indirect constructions to avoid direct responsibility mirrors his psychological evasion: even in his final statement, Jekyll frames himself as the passive experiencer of transformation rather than its active agent.

 Key Words